 Capital Outlay Fee

-Non-resident and international students will be assessed a per unit fee for capital outlay purposes in addition to the per unit general enrollment fee and per unit non-resident/international tuition.
-(Check the Class Schedule for Current Fees.)
+Non-resident students, both Out-of-State and International, are assessed $16 per unit fee for capital outlay purposes, in addition to the per unit general enrollment fee and per unit Out-of-State/International tuition fee.

 Instructional Material Fees

-Instructional material fees for designated courses may be assessed in accordance with Title 5, Section 59400 and District Policy 2253.
+Instructional material fees for designated courses may be assessed in accordance with Title V, Section 59400 and District Policy 2253.

 Student Access Card/Universal Transit Pass